English Devolution White Paper

 Read the Interim Plan for Suffolk Local Government Reorganisation

-Government was supportive of the plans going forward for further work so that final and more detailed proposals could be submitted to meet their 26 September deadline.
+Government was supportive of the plans going forward for further work so that final and more detailed proposals could be submitted to meet its 26 September deadline.

 Case for change – reorganisation of local government in Suffolk

-Following evidence gathering, detailed work and shaped by public opinion Suffolk’s district and borough councils have put together a final business case to reorganise local government in Suffolk.
+Following evidence gathering and detailed work, and shaped by public opinion, Suffolk’s district and borough councils put together a final business case to reorganise local government in Suffolk.

 The Case for Change - Three Councils for Suffolk was agreed at the appropriate meetings of Suffolk’s district and borough councils in September.
-The Case for Change has been sent to Government Big enough to deliver, local enough to care
+It was sent to Government: Big enough to deliver, local enough to care

 Key local government reorganisation dates

-- 21 March 2025: Outline business cases to be submitted to government
+- 21 March 2025: Outline business cases submitted to Government

-- 26 September 2025: Final business cases to be submitted to government
+- 26 September 2025: Final business cases submitted to Government